West of Ireland Offshore Racing Association

 7.2 The race office is located in the TBSC clubhouse and shall be open at the following times:

-7.3 The official notice board shall be located in the entrance hall of TBSC.
+7.3 The official notice board may be located in the entrance hall of TBSC’ however due to COVID-19 may be by WhatsApp Group to prevent congregations.

-8.1 Visiting boats shall be provided with marina berths for the duration of the event (Sunday 21st – Sunday 28th ).
+8.1 Visiting boats shall be accommodated on the marina for the duration of the event (Sunday 22nd – Sunday 29th).
 Boats may be required to raft up.
 All boats shall follow the instructions of marina staff at all times.

 8.3 Lift in (or out) outside of these hours may be available by prior arrangement with the marina office (066- 7136231) at your own expense.